Policies

 School calendar

 I will send home a monthly calendar.
-I generally follow the West Ada School District calendar for scheduled holidays, scheduled school closings, weather, or health closings.
-I may hold school for a couple of the West Ada Professional Learning Days-but those of course are optional for families.
+I generally follow the Austin ISD calendar for scheduled holidays, scheduled school closings, weather, or health closings.

 Toys at School